 Fallen Hero: Not that he seems all that villainous, but he's certainly the major antagonist, and he pays little regard for the consequences of his actions or who they hurt.
-Back in Radical Land he was their king and, presumably by virtue of Authority Equals Ass Kicking, their greatest hero.
+Back in Radical Land he was their king and, by virtue of Asskicking Equals Authority, their greatest hero.
 But being trapped in a far lamer dimension has made him depressed, and it has even made him forget things about the Radical Lands, prompting him to "fix" his current world by any means necessary.
 Taken a step further in the All The King's Dirtbikes and All The King's Men arc, where it's revealed that he's actually an alternate universe version of Chuck Goodrich.

 Fantastic Racism: Back when he was still Sir Sicknasty, Radical was somewhat racist against horses, believing them unfit for the Radical Throne.
 Needless to say, this didn't exactly ease Sparklelord's anger over not being picked as king.

 Fish out of Water: When he first enters Dr. McNinja's world, it takes him a bit of time to figure out that the animals and trees of this realm cannot talk.
 He is also shocked at how plain the river tastes, since the rivers back home are made from the finest Mountain Dew.
 But most of all, he misses the cool people of his homeland.
 Compared to the Radical Lands, Dr. McNinja's world feels lifeless.